wesleymth/neuro-quest/README.md

 # neuro-quest
-RPG Maker MV game on Neuroscience for our course.
+RPG Maker MV game on Neuroscience for our course "Jeu vidéo et gamification".